Customer Stories

 As Siv explained, the work demands both time and expertise: “First, you have to determine if information about the chemicals is even included in the documentation.
 Then, it has to be correctly interpreted.”

 Environmental Product Declarations (EPDs) lack uniform formatting.
-According to Lars Aurdal, Findable’s Co-Founder, documentation arrives “in various text formats, tables, and combinations with markers,” creating significant technological hurdles.
+According to Lars Aurdal, Findable’s Co-Founder and Head of Research, documentation arrives “in various text formats, tables, and combinations with markers,” creating significant technological hurdles.

 Siv noted the biggest realization: “It’s not just about feeding the documents into a system.”